 Black holes possess a very strong gravitational field, where not even light can escape.
 There are many theories and concepts fabricated around the black holes like time traveling or ending up in another universe.
 Which made them the most fascinating objects in the universe.

-But before getting into dynamics of black hole.
+But before getting into the dynamics of a black hole.
 One must understand the structure of the black hole and how they combine to make a whole.

 So let’s get into the structure of black hole: